Building safety with a young personBack to top

 Having ‘curious’ conversations will encourage the young person to open up, giving you the opportunity to understand how they see things and how you can work together to reduce the risk of harm.
 Here are some discussion starters:

-- I’m really keen to understand what your AOD use means to you.
+- I’m really keen to understand what your alcohol and other drugs use means to you.

 - I’m wondering how cannabis plays a part of your life.